alexandrucanavoiu/UltraOrienteeringCheckPoint/README.md

 5. From Tools select Board: Arduino Nano; Port: select the COM port; verify the code and Upload it.

 ### How to configure the Check Points
-To configure those Check Points you will use Orientare.exe from CheckPointSoftware\Orientare\bin\Release
+To configure these Check Points you use Orientare.exe from CheckPointSoftware\Orientare\bin\Release

 ##### 1. The Master Point